antiphp/cognoz.github.io/cheats.md

 2. access database
 ``influx -host IPADDR -username INFLUXDB_USERNAME -password INFLUXDB_USERPASS -database INFLUXDB_DBNAME
 SHOW MEASUREMENTS
+precision rfc3339
+SHOW DIAGNOSTICS
+SELECT * FROM node_status GROUP BY * ORDER BY DESC LIMIT 1
 SHOW FIELD KEYS FROM virt_memory_total``
+3. If there is no metrics in influx you can try to restart  heka/hindsight:
+``ps aux | grep heka;  for i in $dddd; do kill -9 $i; done``

 ### Influx cache maximum memory size exceeded #6109
 _Sample from logs_